This information is intended for use by health professionals

 Candida spp have developed a number of resistance mechanisms to azole antifungal agents.
 Fungal strains which have developed one or more of these resistance mechanisms are known to exhibit high minimum inhibitory concentrations (MICs) to fluconazole which impacts adversely efficacy in vivo and clinically.

-There have been reports of superinfection with Candida species other than C. albicans, which are often inherently not susceptible to fluconazole (e.g. Candida krusei).
+There have been reports of superinfection with Candida species other than C. albicans, which often have inherently reduced susceptibility (C. glabrata) or resistance to fluconazole (e.g. C. krusei, C. auris).
 Such cases may require alternative antifungal therapy.